palewire/first-automated-chart/docs/index.md

 ## Create one chart

 With these materials, any number of charts could be created.
 As a simple start, lets consider a chart that shows the number of arrests in Baltimore by year.
-We could look into the idea by creating a new column in the `df` object that contains the year of each arrest.
+Lets look into the idea by creating a new column in the `df` object that contains the year of each arrest.

 ```python
 df['year'] = df.ArrestDateTime.dt.year
 ```

-And then we could count the tally of arrests in each year.
+Then tally the arrests logged in each year.

 ```python
 df.year.value_counts()
 ```

 That will return some eye-opening numbers.
-It looks like the number of arrests in Baltimore has been falling over the years, exactly the kind of thing we might want to visualize with a chart.
+The number of arrests in Baltimore has been falling dramatically in recent years, exactly the kind of trend we might want to visualize with a chart.

 ```python
 2010    45224